Photography

 It’s a familiar scene: A detective asks someone to “enhance” a blurry image on a computer until it becomes clear enough to make out a key piece of evidence.
 Does this work?
 Not the way Hollywood does it.

 It used to be that the only way to resize a smaller photo into a larger, high-resolution image without highlighting poor image quality was to take a new photograph or re-scan your image at a higher resolution.
+Converting images from low resolution to high resolution often resulted in visible pixelation.
 You could increase the resolution of a digital image file, but you’d lose image quality in the process.
+This is why improving a low-resolution image required careful editing and often produced limited results.

 How resampling affects resolution.

-When you increase the number of pixels in an image without adjusting the dimensions, you add more pixels into the same amount of space and increase the resolution of an image (or amount of detail) held within each inch.
+When you increase the number of pixels in an image without adjusting the dimensions, you add more pixels into the same amount of space and increase the resolution (or amount of detail) held within each inch.

 Chances are that you won’t want to play the guessing game with photo resolution, especially for images you want to print.
 That’s where artificial intelligence (AI) and machine learning (ML) come in handy.
-With Super Resolution in Photoshop and Lightroom, you can dramatically increase the resolution of an image while keeping image quality in good shape.
+With Super Resolution in Lightroom and Photoshop, you can dramatically increase image resolution while keeping image quality in good shape.
+This is one of the most effective ways to enhance image quality in Photoshop when enlarging photos.

-One of the fastest ways to improve lower-resolution images and get a high-quality print is by using Super Resolution in Lightroom.
+One of the fastest ways to improve lower-resolution images and get a high-quality print is using Super Resolution in Lightroom.
+If you are wondering how to increase quality of image files without complex editing, this feature provides an efficient solution.
 With this feature, you don’t need to worry about resizing your image to get the quality you’re looking for.
-Lightroom will look at the context of your picture and automatically choose the best-looking pixels to add, doubling the image’s size and quadrupling the pixel count.
+Lightroom will look at the context of your picture and automatically choose the best-looking pixels to add, doubling the image in size and quadrupling the pixel count.
+This makes it easier to prepare images for printing, portfolios or digital sharing without losing detail.
 Give it a try using one of the dozens of supported file formats, including DNG, JPG, TIFF and PNG.

 1. Open your image in {{lightroom}}.

-If you want even more control over your image resolution, you can use Super Resolution in Photoshop.
-After you apply Super Resolution, try fine-tuning your picture with Sharpening, Noise Reduction, and Texture to get it exactly how you want it.
+If you want even more control over your image resolution, you can use Super Resolution through Adobe Camera Raw when working in Photoshop.
+After you apply Super Resolution, try fine-tuning your picture with Sharpening, Noise Reduction and Texture to get it exactly how you want it.
+This workflow helps enhance image quality in Photoshop after increasing resolution.

-But maybe you need to make a big change to the size of your original image, or you have to add a specific number of new pixels.
+But maybe you need to make a big change to the size of your original image or you have to add a specific number of new pixels.
 That’s when traditional resampling is your best choice.
 Whether you resample or use Super Resolution as your first step, this process can help you to create whatever image sizes and resolutions you need.
-With the right settings, you can upscale images while minimising quality loss, ensuring they remain sharp and clear.

-There are two methods you can try.
-Use the first to change image size and number of pixels independently, or go with the second method to only change one at a time and have Photoshop do the rest for you.
+There are two methods you can try in Photoshop.
+Use the first to change image size and number of pixels independently or go with the second method to change one value at a time and let Photoshop adjust the rest automatically.
+Both methods are available in the Image Size dialogue in Photoshop.

 If you have specific needs for the dimensions or size of your image — like a poster at a certain print size — check the Resample box.
 This allows you to adjust the print size and resolution independently, which changes the number of pixels in the image.
-It’s especially useful when preparing images for large-format printing, where maintaining high resolution is crucial.
+This is one of the most direct ways to increase resolution of image in Photoshop using manual resampling controls.
 Get started with these steps.

 2. Choose Image › Image Size.